 Students may not ask for or accept transportation from faculty members, unless in an authorized crisis situation.

 Students are responsible for maintaining quiet speaking tones while on campus to prevent disturbing other classes/lessons.
 Running is not permitted on the campuses.

 No food or drink is permitted in any studio or classroom.
 Drinks and food may not be placed on pianos.
 A $50 fine will be assessed to anyone found with food or drink on a Peabody Institute piano.

 Responsible billing parties acknowledge that the obligation to pay all expenses incurred by the student is unconditional.
 No portion of such tuition, expenses, or charges, paid or outstanding, will be refunded or reversed regardless of absence, dismissal, or withdrawal of the student.

 The Preparatory does not accept responsibility for lost or undeliverable mail.
-Notices, catalogs, registration information, etc., are available online at www.peabody.jhu.edu/prep.
+Notices, catalogs, registration information, etc., are available online.

-Credit card (VISA, MasterCard, Discover, and American Express), e-check, check, or cash are acceptable forms of payment.
+Credit card (VISA, MasterCard, Discover, and American Express), e-check, and check are acceptable forms of payment.
 If your check is returned due to non-sufficient funds or your credit card is declined, your account will become delinquent, a $30 returned check/declined credit card fee will be placed on your account, and you may be removed from courses for which you are currently registered.
 You will be prevented from registering for future classes or lessons until payment is reconciled.

 Students wishing to withdraw from a lesson/class due to medical or other special circumstances must submit a written request to the Administrative Manager.
 The date of withdrawal will be the date on which the Administrative Manager is notified in writing.
 Verbal notice or requests from students, parents, or faculty will not be accepted.